clarisse-oyharcabal/clarisse-oyharcabal/README.md

 💻  I'm currently learning on Python, R and SQL.

-✨  I am currently building a decision-making algorithm (minimax) for my Tic-Tac-Toe game.
+✨  I am currently building a stock management program in Python with a MySQL database using a SQL server.

 ## 📋 Project List :
 📊Dashboard (SQL)